Interview: Leo Ruff

 Hello Leo and welcome to the Sanctum!
 Now, let us get to know you a bit better right away, starting from the very basics.
 Tell me about the origin of ‘Leo Ruff'.
 Is it your real name?

-Yeah so my name is actually Leopold Rupf, a bit of a mouthful courtesy of my German heritage.
-I wanted to keep my name but also make it something memorable and easy to pronounce, so I dropped the P for an F and voila!
+Yeah so my real name is a bit of a mouthful courtesy of my German heritage.
+I wanted to keep my name but also make it something memorable and easy to pronounce, so I dropped a couple of letters and voila!
 I think having a name that’s short and sharp is vital, people will remember you and spread the word.

 What was the first music you fell in love with as a child and when did you decide that you need to be a part of it actively?

 The first artist I fell in love with when I was younger was probably David Guetta to be honest.
 I know it sounds a bit cliché but I came of age when David’s crossover records with pop royalty were sweeping across the States and so I couldn’t help but notice, especially as these were really f*ing good records. (courtesy of Joachim Garraud ;) At that point I think I came around to the fact that I wanted a career in music but I was still quite apprehensive as I was brought up in an environment where music wasn’t really considered a serious career path, fraught with too much risk and speculation.

 In what ways do you feel living in London has affected your endeavors in music?
 Is there anywhere else you’d rather be to work as a musician?

 To be honest I never fully appreciated how lucky I was to live in London until I started taking my music seriously, at which point it becomes fairly clear to you how the entire UK industry is centered around London and that it’s one of the biggest cities in the world for the music industry, after LA & NYC.
 Further on that is that once things are off the ground for me in the UK, I definitely see the natural progression being NYC, as America is the center of the Music Industry and NYC is just unmatched.
 A city to trump all cities.